18 July 2019

 Sunlight exposure is known to worsen almost all types of pigmentation.
 To maximise the results of your laser treatments for pigmentation, it is only logical to have adequate sun protection to prevent new pigmentation formation.
 Laser does not increase your sensitivity to the sun, but ablative lasers like fractional CO2 laser can temporarily increase sun sensitivity when the skin is recovering from the laser.

 Likewise, sun protection before commencing laser treatments is just as important.
-If you have a sunburnt, laser cannot be done because your risk of burns or skin discolouration.
+If you have a sunburn, laser cannot be done because your risk of burns or skin discolouration.
+Read about my Sunscreen Reviews and FAQs on sunscreen in Sunscreen Beyond the Basics.

 Chemical peels are another good way to remove pigmentation and dull skin Although Q-switched laser is effective in clearing most types of pigmentation, they work best in combination with sunscreen and the right skincare like vitamin C and Vitamin A. Sun exposure is known to worsen almost all types of pigmentation, so keep your skin healthy and protected to prevent recurrence and ensure faster results.